-At thirty-three weeks pregnant your baby’s bones are hardening, and you might be experiencing some less than glamorous pregnancy symptoms.
-Here’s everything you need to know about your baby and your body at 33 weeks pregnant.
+There's still some room for movement inside your growing bump, and at thirty-three weeks pregnant, your baby’s bones are hardening, so you might be experiencing some less than glamorous pregnancy symptoms.

 How big is my baby at 33 weeks pregnant?

 In keeping with all the fruit and vegetable analogies you’ve enjoyed over the last few months, your baby is now the size of a head of lettuce.
 This week, they will be between 16 and 17 inches in length and could grow another whole inch this week.
 They weigh over four pounds and will keep gaining around half a pound a week until the birth.
 The baby now takes up more space than the amniotic fluid inside your uterus, which is why some of the pokes or kicks may feel sharper than usual.

 Your baby’s bones are hardening this week, apart from the ones in their skull.
 They are not fused together yet so they can move and overlap, which makes it easier for them to squeeze through the birth canal (and explains why some babies are born with a slightly pointy head)!
 It will take until early adulthood for these bones to fuse entirely, so they can grow as the brain and other tissue grows during childhood.